 …or bring friends who will buy from you.

-For a lead magnet to be able to accomplish that, it needs to pass these 5 checks.
+For a lead magnet to be able to accomplish that, it needs to be:

 Lead magnet ideas for solopreneurs and small businesses

 Well, one thing for sure: Based on the checklist from above, “download this post as PDF” is not going to cut it.

 These days people are more reluctant than ever to give away their email addresses, and they are savvy enough to click Print -> Save as PDF on your post.